RADSuite/RADexplorer/README.md

 # RADexplorer (RADx)

-An interactive Shiny app for exploring the variation across 16S rRNA gene copies in microbial taxa, helping researchers choose the right variable regions for their amplicon sequencing experiments.
+An interactive RShiny app for exploring the variation across 16S rRNA gene copies in microbial taxa, helping researchers choose the right variable regions for their amplicon sequencing experiments.

 ---